princepoirier/capstone-weather/module-d.md

 #### B. Button events

+**Step 15: Write functions for temperature conversions**<br />
-1. Write a function for each of the conversions from F-to-C and from C-to-F, named `displayMetricUnits` and `displayImperialUnits` respectively:
+Write a function for each of the conversions from F-to-C and from C-to-F, named `displayMetricUnits` and `displayImperialUnits` respectively:

    ```javascript
    let displayMetricUnits = () => {
    }